seblammers/a11y-bar-tabindex/README.md

 > A11y: noninteractive element cannot have nonnegative tabIndex value

 I'm curious to see if there is a better way to *achieve the same type of enriched keyboard/screen-reader accessibility* while *avoiding the a11y warnings*.

+## Get involved
+Do you know a better way to make this chart keyboard-accessible?
+Do you have any other things to say?
+Let me know: https://vis.social/@seblammers.